 S101 "Innovation Theory and Methodology for Social Competencies", S102 "Innovation Theory and Methodology for Creativity" in the master's program and S503 "Innovation Theory and Methodology for Total Capability Development" in the doctoral program are required courses.
-They are designed for students to strengthen human resources and creativity based on knowledge science methodology.
+They are designed for students to strengthen human resources and creativity based on the knowledge and methodologies of mathematics, artificial intelligence, and data science.
 For the course details, see the chapter entitled "Courses and Class Schedules" and the courses' syllabi.